GenesysCloudBlueprints/dr-fallback-ivr/blueprint/index.md

 ![Warm IVR](/blueprint/images/warmivr.png "Build a 'Warm' IVR using callbacks")

-Following the declaration of an emergency, these actions will be taken:
+Following the declaration of an emergency, these actions are taken:

 1. Voice traffic from the primary Genesys Cloud organization is manually failed to the secondary Genesys Cloud organization by a Genesys Cloud administrator.